nvoxland/jar-download-action/README.md

 Your package repository will tell you the groupId/artifactId and available versions.

-For example, [the AWS SDK for Java](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk/1.12.370) page on Maven Central tells you the groupId is `com.amazonaws`, the artifactId is `aws-java-sdk` and the version is `1.12.370`
+For example, [the AWS SDK for Java](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk/1.12.370) page on Maven Central tells you the groupId is `com.amazonaws`, the artifactId is `aws-java-sdk` and the version is `1.12.370`.

+Sometimes, you will see the coordinates are listed as a colon-separated list of `groupId:artifactId:version` like `com.amazonaws:aws-java-sdk:1.12.370`

 ## Usage